 - clear monitoring

 - regular meetings with teaching staff

-Some individuals may require help in understanding the end goal of what to them may seem continuous work and deadlines.
+Some people may need help in understanding the end goal of what to them may seem continuous work and deadlines.

 Processing of instructions can be difficult, so it may be useful to use communication books and dictaphones to reduce the pressure on the student of trying to remember what they are supposed to be doing.

 Strategies to employ in the work environment include:

 - using files and colour to identify and clarify the importance and deadlines for particular pieces of work.

 - making a clear to do list at the beginning of the day.
 You can then cover up or mark off work which has been completed.